Jamesbarford/holyc-lang/README.md

 ```

 ## Compatibility
-Currently this holyc compiler will compile holyc source code to an x86_64
+Currently this holyc compiler will compile holyc source code to an
-compatible binary which has been tested on amd linux and an intel mac.
+x86_64/AArch64 compatible binary which has been tested on amd linux and an
-Thus most x86_64 architectures should be supported.
+intel mac.
+An M1 mac and fedora linux on an M4 using QEMU.

+Assembly is not yet supported in AArch64.

 ## Building
 ### Operating Systems: